aliflikescoding/js-testing-practice-basics/README.md

   <h1 align="center">Testing Javscript practice basics projects</h1>
 </p>

-## Output

-Visit [The Live Page](https://aliflikescoding.github.io/vanilla-calculator/) to view the details

 ## Description

 An asinged project in The Odin Project Course.
 It's testing in javascript using jest, In this project I learned about testing principles and jest